Pacific Motorway (Sydney–Newcastle): Construction

-"F3" designation
+Identity

+The passing of the Main Roads Act of 1924 through the Parliament of New South Wales provided for the declaration of Main Roads, roads partially funded by the State government through the Main Roads Board (MRB, later Transport for NSW).
+With the subsequent passing of the Main Roads (Amendment) Act of 1929 to provide for additional declarations of State Highways and Trunk Roads, the Department of Main Roads (having succeeded the MRB in 1932) declared Sydney-Newcastle Expressway as a motorway (under plan number 6003), on 7 August 1974, and was re-declared to cover each extension until it reached its northern terminus in Beresfield; the motorway today still retains this declaration (under Motorway 6003).

-The freeway at one stage carried the Freeway Route 3 (F3) designation.
+The freeway at one stage carried the Freeway Route 3 (or F3) designation.
 This route numbering system, introduced in 1973, was to provide distinctive route numbering and signage for freeways in Sydney and the surrounding areas.
 However, it was quickly replaced by the National Highway 1 designation in 1974.
-Despite so, route was still often referred to as the F3 Freeway, with this title being used not only colloquially but on state and federal government documents and web sites and some road signs.
-Following the introduction of alphanumeric route markers, the use of the F3 Freeway name was discontinued in favour of the new M1 Pacific Motorway designation.
+Despite this, it was still often referred to as the F3 Freeway, with this title being used not only colloquially but on state and federal government documents and also some road signs.

+With the conversion to the newer alphanumeric system in 2013, National Highway 1 was replaced with route M1, and Sydney-Newcastle Expressway was officially renamed as M1 Pacific Motorway.

+The name is used for the F3 Derby, a rivalry between professional soccer teams from Sydney and Newcastle.
+The men's derby uses a concrete drilling core from the freeway, while the women's derby uses a piece of guard rail.

-Proposed upgrades and connections
+Proposed and current upgrades and connections

 Strong public resistance in the 1970s to freeways being constructed within cities and unfavourable outcomes of government inquiries resulted in several freeway proposals in Sydney being abandoned.
-This included the connecting Lane Cove Valley and North Western Expressways, which means that the Pacific Highway (a six lane urban arterial) continues to be the connecting route between the freeway's southern terminus at Wahroonga and the city centre.
-In October 2020, NorthConnex opened via an alternative route, connecting the M1 at Wahroonga with the M2 near the Pennant Hills Road interchange.
-Through traffic can proceed to the city centre via the Lane Cove Tunnel or to the Hume Highway via the M7.
+This included the connecting Lane Cove Valley and North Western Expressways, which means that Pacific Highway (a six-lane urban arterial) continues to be the connecting route between the freeway's southern terminus at Wahroonga and the city centre.
+In October 2020, NorthConnex opened via an alternative route, connecting the motorway at Wahroonga with the M2 Hills Motorway near the Pennant Hills Road interchange.
+Through traffic can proceed to the city centre via the Lane Cove Tunnel, or to Canberra and Melbourne via Westlink M7 and Hume Highway.